 A tape measure has a straightforward purpose and understanding – ascertain the length of an object or space.
-But a tape measure also has several features that makes it an efficient tool for building projects.
+But a tape measure also has several features that makes it an efficient tool for building, woodworking, and crafting.

 Common Measurement Highlights & Markings